Azure/azure-init/doc/diagnostics.md

 DIAG|<agent>|<vm_id>|<kind>|<name>|<event_id>|<timestamp>|<encoding>|<result>|<duration>|<chunk_index>
 ```

-`DIAG` selects the current format; `DIAG_V*` is reserved for other schemas.
-Do not parse an unsupported schema using this layout.
-Agent versions identify
+`DIAG` selects the current format.
+Do not parse an unsupported diagnostic schema
-the producer, not the schema.
+using this layout.
+Agent versions identify the producer, not the schema.

 | Field | Meaning |
 |---|---|